Ukrainian Latin alphabet: DSTU 9112:2021

 On 1 April 2022, the "Cyrillic-Latin transliteration and Latin-Cyrillic retransliteration of Ukrainian texts.
-Writing rules" (SSOU 9112:2021) was approved as State Standard of Ukraine.
+Writing rules" DSTU 9112:2021 was approved as State Standard of Ukraine.
 The standard is based on modified ISO 9:1995 standard and was developed by the Technical Committee 144 "Information and Documentation" of the State Scientific and Technical Library of Ukraine.
 According to the SSTL, it could be used in future cooperation between the European Union and Ukraine, in which "Ukrainian will soon, along with other European languages, take its rightful place in multilingual natural language processing scenarios, including machine translation."

 Variations

 Abecadło

 Some letters borrowed from Polish were used in the Ukrainian Łatynka as stated above, which also has a close resemblance to the Belarusian Łacinka.
 Although never broadly accepted, it was used mostly by Ukrainians living in territories near Poland (where it was called Abecadło).
-The orthography is explained in Łatynycia, a western Ukrainian publication of the 1900s.

 As example, the Introduction of Josyp Łozynśkyj's Ruskoje Wesile ('Ruthenian Wedding', 1834):